 The spirit of the warrior is achieved by coming to terms with the nature of the universe.

-When you attain the way, what remains in your path to greatness is your ability to implement your knowledge.
+When you attain the way, what remains in your path to greatness is your ability to put your knowledge into action.

-Taking the lead allows you to dictate the terms to your enemy – ultimately having them play with the cards you’ve dealt.
-This makes it much easier to win.
+Taking the lead allows you to dictate the terms to your enemy, ultimately having them play with the cards you’ve dealt.
+This makes it easier to win.